 «Precision forestry for improved resource utilization and reduced wood decay in Norwegian forests (PRECISION)»

 PRECISION is an integrated project that addresses root and butt rot (RBR), the largest source of biomaterial and value loss in the primary production of the Norwegian forest sector.
-Even a small reduction in losses due to RBR can lead to a very large financial gain for the forest sector.
+Even a small improvement in the information of the geographical location of RBR can lead to a very large financial gain for the forest sector.

 PRECISION consists of a multidisciplinary research consortium spanning the fields of robotics and forest technology, remote sensing, pathology, silviculture, forest management planning, and economics.
 The consortium includes researchers from Norwegian research institutes and universities in partnership with leading international scientists.
 The industrial partners are an integral part of the project – the PRECISION industrial partners are responsible for more than 80% of the annual harvest in Norway’s forests.